 AROMA ACUPOINT THERAPYTM

-Aroma Acupoint Therapy, or AAT (as we like to call it) is a gentle, completely safe and yet profoundly effective treatment modality that utilizes the energetic potential locked within pure essential oils.
-Treatment involves placing particular oils on specific acupoints or reflex zones on the body in order to trigger energetic changes in the individual that will bring her back to a state of balance.
-Aroma Acupoint Therapy works on the basis of mutual resonance through the systematic and intentional combination of essential oils and acupoints, resulting in a more significant clinical effect than using either of these treatment methods alone.
+Aroma Acupoint Therapy or AAT is a gentle, completely safe and profoundly effective treatment modality that utilizes the energetic treatment potential of pure essential oils and acupoints combined.
+Treatment involves placing particular oils on specific acupuncture points on the body in order to trigger energetic changes in the individual that will bring the client back to a state of balance.
+Aroma Acupoint Therapy works on the basis of mutual resonance through the systematic and intentional combination of essential oils and acupuncture points, resulting in a more significant clinical effect than using either of these alone.

 HOW AROMA ACUPOINT THERAPY WORKS

-How does Aroma Acupoint Therapy work?
-The basic premise is that essential oils, being energetically just as active as acupuncture points, have the ability to stimulate the points in a similar way as needles.
-However, the difference between them lies in the fact that unlike acupuncture needles, essential oils are also able to provide a content of information to the point that will suggest a particular type of therapeutic action.
-The basic aim is always to select an oil that possesses the same function as an acupoint; an oil that will activate a particular point function.
-So Geranium oil (Pelargonim x asperum), for instance, is a female hormonal regulator in women with reproductive weakness that is a perfect match for points such as SP-6 and CV-4, as these poins have the same function.
-However, Geranium is also a mucostatic agent that has the effect of helping dry up vaginal discharges, and as such is appropriate for application onto points such as CV-6 and SP-10 in women with a damp or congestive condition in the pelvis.
+The basic aim in treatment is always to select an oil that possesses the same function as an acupoint; an oil that will activate a particular point function.
+Geranium oil (Pelargonim x asperum), for instance, is a female hormonal regulator in women with reproductive weakness and therefore a perfect match for points such as SP-6 and CV-4, as these points posess the same function.
+However, Geranium is also a mucostatic remedy that can help reduce vaginal discharges, and as such is appropriate for application onto other points such as CV-6 and SP-10 in women with a damp or congestive condition of the pelvis.

-Conversely, because each acupoint has more than one action, there a several oils that could potentially be used with it, as the situation would demand it.
+Conversely, because each acupoint has more than one function, there are several oils that could potentially be used with it, based on the treatment required.
 An important acupoint such as CV-17 at the center of the chest can be oiled with a nervous sedative oil such as Marjoram (Origanum maiorana) or Helichrysum (Helichrysum angustifolium), as this point has a good calming effect on the whole system.
-It is often used in states of acute anxiety and agitation, especially when there is an emotional component present.
+This combination may be used in states of acute anxiety and agitation, especially when there is an emotional component present.
 Equally however, CV-17 can be oiled with respiratory restoratives and stimulants such as Siberian fir (Abies sibirica) and Black spruce (Picea mariana) to enhance the point’s excellent tonifying and strengthening effect on the lungs and bronchi.
-This type of combination is highly beneficial, for instance, in individuals with constitutional lung weakness, in chronic respiratory infections or for states of grief; these are all conditions where lung energy is weakened and will benefit from this powerful oil-point synergy.
+This type of combination is highly beneficial, for instance, in individuals with constitutional lung weakness, in chronic respiratory infections or to provide support in states of grief; these are all conditions where lung energy is weakened and will benefit from this powerful oil-point synergy.
 In all these cases, the essential oil is able to effectively and safely engage and amplify a particular acupoint function, ultimately achieving a greater effect that will involve the whole individual, physically, mentally, emotionally and spiritually.

 The mechanism of action at work here is unproven, as Aroma Acupoint Therapy is a very new treatment modality.
-Still, there are several theories that would help explain the bodymind’s often immediate response to oil-point treatment as well as this therapy’s longterm effectiveness.
-One is that the oils are able to activate peptides connected with the points that through the meridian energy pathways transmit the suggested action to specific target tissues, organs, and so on.
+Still, there are several theories that would help explain the bodymind’s often immediate response to oil-point treatment, as well as the long-term effectiveness of this therapy.
+One theory is that the oils are able to activate peptides connected with the points that, through the meridian energy pathways, transmit the suggested action to specific target tissues, organs, and so on.
 The simplest explanation, however, is the universal principle of reciprocal resonance.
-Oils and points possessing a similar quality and function will energetically resonate with each other and create a particular sonic vibration.
-This would be the same as the sound created when a peptide docks into a receptor site.
+Oils and points possessing a similar quality and function will energetically resonate with each other and so create a particular sonic vibration or frequency.
+This would be the same as the sound frequency created when a peptide docks into a receptor site.
 This is essentially how a therapeutic effect is achieved.

 THE FRAGRANCE ENERGETICS OF ESSENTIAL OILS

 The basic framework for the use of essential oils in Aroma Acupoint Therapy is a clinical, empirical model of the energetic properties of essential oils.
 It was developed by Peter Holmes in the early 1990s and is based on the sensory fragrance qualities of essential oils – it has been called the 'psychosensory' approach.
 The oils are broadly divided into high, middle and base tones, corresponding to their rising, circulating and sinking energetic movements, respectively.
-Within these lie the specific categories of their aroma qualities, such as Pungent-Fresh, Pungent-Spicy, Green-Sweet, Green-Lemony, and so on.
-So Rosemary oil (Rosmarinus officinalis), for instance, is a Fresh-Pungent oil with secondary Sweet and Green qualities.
-Every aroma category has specific energetic and functional properties that all oils belonging to it have in common.
+Within these lie the specific categories of their fragrance qualities, such as Fresh-Pungent-Fresh, Spicy-Pungent, Sweet-Green, Sweet-Woody, Green-Lemony, and so on.
+Rosemary oil (Rosmarinus officinalis), for instance, is a Fresh-Pungent oil with secondary Sweet and Green qualities.
+Every fragrance category has specific energetic and functional properties that all oils belonging to it have in common.
 So Fresh-Pungent oils are generally stimulating, energizing, uplifting, awakening and warming.
-They are used in weak, cold and damp conditions with their typical symptoms of fatigue, cold extremities, etc. (see also below).
-Roman camomile (Anthemis nobilis), for another example, belongs to the Green-Sweet oil aroma category and is usually chosen for its cooling, relaxing, pain-relieving and centering effects that are typical of this category.
+They are used in weak, cold and damp conditions with their typical symptoms of fatigue, cold extremities, etc. Roman camomile (Anthemis nobilis), for another example, belongs to the Green-Sweet oil category and is usually chosen for its cooling, relaxing, pain-relieving and centering effects that are typical of this category.
 Within an oil’s group function then lies its own separate functions, which span specific physiological actions, psychological functions through to spiritual functions.
 Any of these may be engaged during treatment.

 THE TREATMENT SEQUENCES

-The origins of Aroma Acupoint Therapy go back to Peter’s acupuncture practice in the 1980s when he became involved with Aromatherapy as it developed in England at that time.
+The origins of Aroma Acupoint Therapy go back to Peter’s acupuncture practice in the 1980s when he became involved with aromatherapy as it developed in England at that time.
 Realizing that essential oils were just as electromagnetically powerful as acupuncture needles, he began experimenting on patients by placing a drop of oil on a point instead of stimulating it with a needle.
-Many years of experimentation and observation then led Peter to develop the experiential model of aroma energetics for the essential oils.
+Many years of experimentation and observation then led Peter to develop the experiential model of fragrance energetics for the essential oils.
 It was first presented at the international Aroma '95 conference in England.
-Since the early 1990s this model has formed the foundation for understanding the inner or energetic nature of essential oils and their effects on body, mind and soul.
+Since the early 1990s this model has been Peter's foundation for understanding the inner or energetic nature of essential oils and their effects on body, mind and soul.
 It is the cornerstone today of the energetic approach to using the oils in Aroma Acupoint Therapy.

-In 2010, Peter began collaboration of his work with essential oils with Tiffany Pollard, a practicing acupuncturist and bodyworker.
-Tiffany’s multi-practitioner clinic in Washington allowed for the use of the oils on a much greater scale than ever before, involving their consistent use in treating up to 75 patients a week.
-This intensive, ongoing exploration of the clinical actions of essential oils rapidly generated a large pool of clinical experience that eventually led to the creation of the first Aroma Acupoint Therapy workshop in September 2011.
+In 2010, Peter began developing the present format of Aroma Acupoint Therapy with the collaboration of Tiffany Pollard, a practicing acupuncturist and massage therapist.
+Tiffany’s multi-practitioner clinic in Seattle allowed for the use of the oils on a large scale with up to 75 patients a week and generated a further pool of clinical experience with the oils.
+This collaboration eventually led to the creation of the first Aroma Acupoint Therapy workshop in September of 2011.